Are you a writer or editor?

 Here are a few keyboard symbols, how-tos and Alt Key shortcuts you might find useful.

 You'll learn how to make those symbols and letters that aren't on your computer keyboard - such as Copyright and the Trademark symbol, cents, Euro, and one-half symbols - plus... a real bullet instead of an asterisk.
+Or a desktop publisher for print publications?

 In this tutorial, you'll learn how to make symbols and non-English letters using: